-Want to watch 'Manos: The Hands of Fate' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or watch the Harold P. Warren-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.
+Looking to watch 'Manos: The Hands of Fate' on your TV or mobile device at home?
+Finding a streaming service to buy, rent, download, or view the Harold P. Warren-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Manos: The Hands of Fate' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Manos: The Hands of Fate' right now, here are some specifics about the Norm-Iris, Emerson Film Enterprises, Sun City Films horror flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Manos: The Hands of Fate' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Manos: The Hands of Fate' right now, here are some specifics about the Norm-Iris, Emerson Film Enterprises, Sun City Films horror flick.

 'Manos: The Hands of Fate' Release Dates